 Embracing Lazulite's Healing Energies

-Physically, lazulite is believed to support the immune system, particularly by positively affecting the lymphatic system.
+Physically, lazulite is believed to support the immune system, particularly by positively affecting the lymphatic system, much like other healing crystals such as aventurine.
 It can alleviate:

 -